anshulpat03/Pet-Adoption-Project/frontend/frontend/README.md

 Project Structure
 frontend: React application for displaying and interacting with pet data.
 backend: Flask application that serves as the API, interacting with a SQLite database.

-Getting Started
+Progress So Far
+***We have completed up to requirements for Milestone 7.
+"Steel thread" is focused on a list of pets on the screen.
+We commented out most of our code, so we can work on future implementation to add more features.
+We separated the code we don't need for NOW, and all the codes that are curently running are dedicated to Home Page and Pets Page.
+We hope you understand!***

+Get Started with The Steps Below

-1. Clone the Repository
+Clone the Repository
-bash
-Copy code
 git clone https://github.com/your-username/pet-adoption-app.git
 cd pet-adoption-app

-2. Build and Run the Backend
+Build and Run the Backend
-Navigate to the backend folder:
+1. Navigate to Backend Folder

-bash
-Copy code
 cd backend
-Create a Dockerfile for the Backend (if not already present):

-dockerfile
-Copy code
-# Dockerfile for backend

-# Step 1: Use an official Python runtime as the base image
-FROM python:3.9-slim

-# Step 2: Set the working directory
-WORKDIR /app

-# Step 3: Copy requirements and install dependencies
-COPY requirements.txt .
-RUN pip install -r requirements.txt

-# Step 4: Copy the rest of the application code
-COPY . .

-# Step 5: Expose port 5000 for the Flask API
-EXPOSE 5000

-# Step 6: Start the Flask server
-CMD ["python3", "main.py"]
-Build the Docker image:
+2. Build the Docker image:

-bash
-Copy code
 docker build -t pet-backend .

-Run the Docker container:
+3. Run the Docker container:

-bash
-Copy code
-docker run -d -p 5000:5000 --name pet-backend pet-backend This will start the backend server on port 5000.
+docker run -d -p 5000:5000 --name pet-backend pet-backend *Note* This will start the backend server on port 5000.

-3. Build and Run the Frontend
+Build and Run the Frontend
-Navigate to the frontend folder:

-bash
-Copy code
-cd ../frontend
+1. Navigate to Frontend Folder cd ../frontend
-Create a Dockerfile for the Frontend (if not already present):

-dockerfile
-Copy code
+2. Build the Docker image
+docker build -t pet-frontend .

+3. Run the Docker container
+docker run -d -p 5173:80 --name pet-frontend pet-frontend

+4. In Case You Don't Find Dockerfile for Frontend Code, Create A Dockefile + Do This Before Step 2
 # Dockerfile for frontend

 # Step 1: Use an official Node.js image as the base image